Hopper-Like Growth of Higher-Order Topological Insulators

 Within this phase, the positions of Wannier centers, \textit{i.e.}, the centers of the Wannier functions of occupied states, are the corners of the unit cells in the model given by Eq.~(\ref{eq:2dsoti}) [Fig.~\ref{fig:wc_corner}(a)] \cite{PhysRevLett.119.246402}.
 Each unit cell corresponds to one atom having an ion with charge $+4e$ located at the center of each unit cell and four electrons with charge $-e$.
-The model supports in-gap states localized at the corners of the whole crystal, and it is a manifestation of occupied Wannier centers at the corners of the unit cells.
+The OAI phase is characterized by this mismatch between the Wannier centers and the ionic positions, in contrast to a normal insulator where Wannier centers coincide with the ionic positions.
 We consider this model in a finite-sized square, as shown in Fig.~\ref{fig:wc_corner}(a).
 Then, this system can be regarded as a covalent crystal with covalent bonds formed by pairs of the Wannier orbitals at the corners of the neighboring unit cells [Fig.~\ref{fig:wc_corner}(b)].
-Here, as shown in Fig.~\ref{fig:wc_corner}(a) as an example, some Wannier orbitals from different unit cells meet together, and we classify the cases by the numbers (1, 2, 3, and 4) of the Wannier orbitals meeting together.
+Here, as shown in Fig.~\ref{fig:wc_corner}(a), some Wannier orbitals from different unit cells meet together, and we classify the cases by the numbers (1, 2, 3, and 4) of the Wannier orbitals meeting together.
 We call them single, double, triple, and quadruple Wannier orbitals, respectively.
 We expect that the parity of this number indicates whether there are in-gap states.
 If an even number of Wannier orbitals meet at the same point, the Wannier orbitals exhibit bonding-antibonding splitting, which lowers the occupied-state energy.
 Therefore, we expect that the double and quadruple Wannier orbitals lead to stable electronic states.
 On the other hand, single and triple Wannier orbitals have an electronic state that does not form pairs with other orbitals.
 This isolation results in the emergence of the in-gap states localized at the corners.
-Such an insulator where the positions of the Wannier centers are not located at the ionic positions, is classified as an obstructed atomic insulator \cite{bradlyn2017topological, po2017symmetry, PhysRevB.97.035139, PhysRevB.99.245151}.